 The facts: Haas wins 10-8 in the final set

 In 2013, Tommy Haas entered the Roland-Garros draw as the No 12 seed, his highest seeding position at a Grand Slam in almost six years.
 A year ago in Paris, the German had come through the qualifying draw to earn his spot in the main draw.
 However, Roland-Garros was played on his least favourite surface, and it was the only one out of the four Grand Slams where he had never reached the quarter-finals.
-The Parisian crowd mainly remembered him for his dramatic loss in the 2009 fourth round, where he was defeated in five sets by Roger Federer despite a two-set lead.
+The Parisian crowd mainly remembered him for his dramatic loss in the 2009 fourth round, where he was defeated in five sets by Roger Federer despite leading by two sets to love.

 “Almost back in the top 10 at 35 years old; it’s incredible,” Isner said of Haas before the match.
 “I hope I could be that good at 35.”

 Meanwhile, Isner’s main concern was to keep up with his opponent.
-Although the match was scheduled on court No 1, which usually suited great servers, the German remained solid to take the first two sets (7-5, 7-6), but was broken once in the third set, which he lost, 6-4.
-The match took a dramatic turn in the fourth set, when trailing 6-5 on his serve, the American saved nine match points to push his opponent into a tiebreak, where he saved three additional match points.
-The German obtained only one of these 12 opportunities on his own serve, but, unfortunately, he double faulted.
-Isner won the tiebreak, 12-10, and seized the momentum to take a 4-1 lead in the deciding set.
+Although the match was scheduled on court No 1, which usually suited great servers, the German played solid to take the first two sets (7-5, 7-6), but was broken once in the third set, which he lost 6-4.
+The match took a dramatic turn in the fourth set, when trailing 6-5 on his serve, the American saved nine match points to push his opponent into a tiebreak, where he saved three more match points.
+The German had only one of these 12 opportunities on his own serve, but, unfortunately, he double faulted.
+Isner won the tiebreak 12-10 and seized the momentum to take a 4-1 lead in the deciding set.